Darwinism refuted by adverse selection experiments

 but it is certainly not correct within the neo-Darwinian framework.

-Where do instinctive behaviour patterns and intellectual abilities of
+Where do instinctive behavior patterns and intellectual abilities of

 animals and humans come from, according to you?

-> Oh, I don't know about that.
-Dogs are pretty diverse, orginated from
+Oh, I don't know about that.
+Dogs are pretty diverse, originated from

 > St. Bernard.